-- equipment involved in the incident. - Any disciplinary evidence relating to the occurrence. - Copy of any statutory reporting document forwarded to the enforcing authority (F2508 or F2508A). - Copy of any correspondence from the enforcing authority relating to the incident.
+- Any disciplinary evidence relating to the occurrence. - Copy of any correspondence from the enforcing authority relating to the incident.

 No evidence may be sent to the College's insurers without the permission of the Proprietor

 A claim may be brought by anyone whether or not the accident has been recorded in the accident book or whether in the case of an employee, has taken time off work as a result.